x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 with respect to inventory implementation.

-Note that in my particular case, some fundamental changes were needed to support my game requirements, however if your game is similar to Lyra's ShooterGame then you may not need to do so yourself.
+Note that in my particular case, some fundamental changes were needed to support my game requirements, however if your game is similar enough to Lyra's ShooterGame then you may not need to do so yourself.
+For example one major flaw in Lyra's Inventory implementation is that it does not adequately handle item stack counts.
+There is code to allow for item stack counts, but it is confused, inconsistent, and ultimately non-functional.
+This doesn't affect Lyra, since all Item stack sizes == `1` in Lyra, but in my game I do want Item stack sizes and so I had to fix this in my implementation.

 My best path forward was to duplicate this code into my Game Feature, refactor the names (`Lyra`🡒`XCL`) and then modify my version of the code.
-It was fairly easy to do, it took about an hour.
+It was fairly easy to do, it took about 2 hours.
+*(FAR LESS time than if I had tried to build this all from scratch).*

-Conversely, you could just start hacking the Lyra code itself to do what you want, but then you will lose the ability to merge future Lyra updates from Epic, so that is not the path that I will take.  *(If you haven't already read it, [Lyra Development Considerations](/UE5/LyraStarterGame/Development-Considerations) explains why I don't want to modify Lyra code/assets directly unless absolutely necessary).*
+Conversely, you could just start hacking the Lyra code itself to do what you want, but then you will lose the ability to merge future Lyra updates from Epic, so that is not the path that I took.  *(If you haven't already read it, [Lyra Development Considerations](/UE5/LyraStarterGame/Development-Considerations) explains why I don't want to modify Lyra code/assets directly unless absolutely necessary).*

 Note that this code is multiplayer-compatible.
 If you aren't super familiar with UE network replication, definitely read through these classes.
-They demonstrate a method to serialize array diffs over the network in UE methodology that I found interesting.
+They demonstrate a method to serialize array diffs over the network in UE methodology that I am quite sure will be useful in the future.

 ## Inventory Concepts